hannah-bulmer/Lessons/W19/Projects/game-dev-1/Lesson 2/README.md

-# Lesson 1: Create our background and introduction to programming
+# Lesson 2: Create our background and introduction to programming

 ## Framing our scene
-*It's funny how the beauty of art has so much more to do with the frame than the artwork itself.
+*It's funny how the beauty of art has so much more to do with the frame than the artwork itself.*

-- Chuck Palahniuk, Choke*
+-Chuck Palahniuk, Choke

 Lets take some time to adjust the visuals of our game before we move on.
 In the Hierarchy, select the **Main Camera** GameObject.
 Once you select this GameObject you should notice a little preview window appear in the bottom right corner of the Scene View.
 This is a preview window for what this camera sees, and right now you should see it looking a little funny.